lambdamikel/Busch-2090/README.md

 ### The "Microtronic Next Generation" Project

 The current version of the Microtronic Emulator is called the "Micotronic Next Generation", and it comes as a PCB.
 It features many improvements over the original; i.e., SDcard-based file storage, 2095 emulation, a DS3231 battery-buffered real time clock (RTC),  a big display with different display modes that facilitate machine code learning by means of a mnemonics display / dissassembler mode, sound output, a larger number of built-in ``PGM`` ROM programs including some fun games such as the Lunar Lander, and much more.
 It also has the 4 digital inputs (DIN ports) and 4 digital outputs (DOT ports) of the original, the 1 Hz Clock signal output, and an analog input (which is currently not used by the firmware).
+It can run on for 4 to 5 hours on a 9V battery.

 The current / latest version is equipped with a 1.3" OLED display (SPI SH1106):